timotewb/databricks_infra/README.md

 - azure cli installed
 - shared resources resource group is created with a storage account and container available to write terraform state to.
 - service principal created with appropriate subscription permissions (Contributor, Role Based Access Control Administrator) and sared storage account permissions (Storage Blob Contributor)

+### Build infra

+>NOTE: the below steps assume you are building the non-prod environment using the network module.

 1. change directory into module you want to run e.g. from repo root
 ```bash
 cd main/network